Riya79hp/Chart-tea/README.md

 - **Chart Building**:
   - Create dynamic and interactive charts (Line, Bar, Pie, Area) from user-provided JSON data.
   - Customize chart types and view data with labels for better understanding.
+  - Save the rendered charts as JPG files.

 - **Calculation Tool**:
   - Calculate minimum, maximum, and total values from the provided JSON data.